frePPLe/frepple/doc/model-reference/buffer.rst

 Different types of buffers exist:

 * | `Buffer_default`_:
-  | The default buffer uses an “producing” operation to replenish it with
+  | The default buffer uses an "producing" operation to replenish it with
     additional material.

 * | `Buffer_procure`_:
   | A buffer that is replenished by a supplier.
 A number of parameters
-    control the re-ordering policy: classic re-order point, fixed time ordering, fixed quantity ordering, etc…
+    control the re-ordering policy: classic re-order point, fixed time ordering, fixed quantity ordering, etc...
+  | Note: This buffer type is deprecated.
+Using the itemsupplier model
+    provides exactly the same functionality.

 * | `Buffer_infinite`_:
   | An infinite buffer has an infinite supply of the material is available.